 This guide breaks down what quants actually earn across different roles, firms, and experience levels based on publicly available data and industry reports.

-New graduates and early-career quants at top firms can expect substantial compensation right out of school:
+New graduates and early-career quants at top firms can expect substantial compensation right out of school.

 Top Tier